TITLE 77: PUBLIC HEALTH

 2) Disaster procedures;

-4) Abuse and neglect prevention and reporting requirements.
+4) Abuse and neglect prevention and reporting requirements; and

-f) All training shall be documented with the date of the training; starting and ending times; instructors and their qualifications; short description of content; and staff member's signature.
+i) All training shall be documented with the date of the training; the length of time spent on each training topic; instructors and their qualifications; short description of content; and staff member's signature or electronic certificate with a date and time stamp indicating completion.